dltuananh123/Resort-Quote-Generator/MAINTENANCE.md

 To add a new language:

 1. Create a new SVG flag file in `public/flags/` (e.g., `fr.svg` for French)
-2. Add the language to the `languages` array in `lib/translation-context.tsx`
+2. Add the language to the `supportedLanguages` array in `lib/translation-utils.ts`
 3. Create a new translation file in `lib/translations/` (e.g., `fr.ts`)
 4. Import and export the new translation in `lib/translations/index.ts`
+5. Update the Language type in `lib/translations/index.ts` to include the new language code

 ## Maintenance Tasks